This ramp pasta uses spaghettini, takes less than 10 minutes to make and screams spring is finally here!

 I love that ramps are one of the few things in life that are still seasonal – and not like strawberries (with their flavourless white interiors) that we can get all year round.

-MUST READ: Our Spring Guide to Foraging Edible Plants
+MUST READ: Spring Guide to Foraging Edible Plants

-But it’s the most satisfying when we finally taste what we harvested.
-Ramps have such a delicate but powerful flavour and that first taste is so special, which is one of the reasons why we love ramp pasta.
+But it’s the most satisfying when I finally taste what I harvested.
+Ramps have such a delicate but powerful flavour and that first taste is so special, which is one of the reasons why I love ramp pasta.

 Cleaning Ramps Can Be Tedious